 CHECKING THE STATUS: You will be provided an IVP number when you have your fingerprints scanned; keep this number with you.
 It is a good idea to begin the practice of “checking the status” of your fingerprint clearance card after submitting application (and after the waiting period for processing).
 After you have been admitted into the Professional Education Programs to become a certified teacher, you will be required to maintain a “valid” status on your card throughout the program and your teaching career.
 To check the status of your fingerprint clearance card, go the Arizona Department of Public Safety Fingerprint Services (AzDPS).

-SUBMITTING COPY OF CARD: You are required to submit a copy of the front and back sides of your fingerprint clearance card when applying for Student Teaching.
-Click here to see an example: IVP card – front and back side
+SUBMITTING COPY OF CARD: You are required to submit a copy of the front and back sides of your fingerprint clearance card here.

 INVALID CARD: If your fingerprint clearance card should become invalid, you must follow the process indicated on the Arizona Department of Public Safety Fingerprint Services website to appeal or reinstate your card.
 You will not be allowed to be in a PK-12 school setting without a valid fingerprint card and will be removed from your practicum or student teaching experience immediately.
 It will be your responsibility to work with AZ DPS to regain a “valid” status for your fingerprint clearance card.
 You must notify your program advisor or the Professional Education Programs director if your status changes.
 Your cards are monitored by NAU staff; however, it helps with the process when a student notifies NAU as soon as they are notified or discover a status change.

 REGULAR (NON-IVP) VS. IVP CARD: An IVP Fingerprint Clearance Card is required by the Arizona State Board of Education per ARS 15-534 (see https://www.azdps.gov/services/public/fingerprint).